Child and Family Development

 Additional study or apprentice experience in specialized field or preparation; group and individual experimentation.

 3760:440 Family Crisis (3 Credits)

-Study of family stress and crisis including internal and external variables and their influence on degree of disorganization, coping and recovery.
-Includes theory, research and application dimensions.
+Prerequisite: 3760:201.
+Examines family stress and crisis, the influence of internal and external variables on disorganization, coping, and recovery.
+Includes theory, research, and application.
+Online section available.

 3760:441 Family Relationships in Middle and Later Years (3 Credits)

 Exploration of family and individual development of communication and education during the middle and later years of life.
 Emphasis on issues related to intimacy, economics, social policies, psychological and biological changes.